FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Methodology

+Building on this idea, we propose a DP architecture composed of 1D convolution blocks and Switch-Transformer blocks, as shown in Fig.~\ref{fig:Overall}.
+The input to the MoE-DP is $h_{text}+s$, where $h_{text}$ denotes the hidden representation encoded from the phoneme sequence by the Text Encoder, and $s$ denotes the speaker embedding.
+The router is further speaker-conditioned through $s$ to model speaker-specific duration patterns.
+The routing and expert processing mechanism is formulated as follows: -10pt

+-5pt where $y$ denotes the output of the MoE layer, $x$ denotes the hidden representation from the previous layer, $\Psi$ denotes the set of top-$k$ selected experts among $N$ experts, $p_i(x+s)$ is the routing probability assigned to expert $i$, and $E_i(x)$ is the output of expert $i$.

-Meanwhile, to mitigate the unbalanced Expert assignment issue, we incorporate the Load Balancing Loss \cite{fedus2022switch} as an auxiliary loss $\mathcal{L}_{aux}$ (Eq~\ref{eq:auxLoss}).
-The loss is scaled by $\alpha$, while $f_i$ (Eq~\ref{eq:tokenFrac}) measures the proportion of tokens assigned to Expert $i$ within a batch $\mathcal{B}$.
-Here, tokens refer to $x + s$. $P_{i}$ (Eq~\ref{eq:probFrac}) normalizes the probability of all tokens selecting Expert $i$ across the batch $\mathcal{B}$, and $T$ represents the total token set within the batch $\mathcal{B}$.
+To alleviate unbalanced expert assignment, we incorporate the load balancing loss~\cite{fedus2022switch} as an auxiliary loss $\mathcal{L}_{aux}$.
+The loss is scaled by $\alpha$, as shown in Eq.~\ref{eq:auxLoss}.
+Following Switch Transformer, we use tokens to denote the routing units in the MoE layer.
+In our DP, these tokens correspond to phoneme-level hidden states. $f_i$ in Eq.~\ref{eq:tokenFrac} measures the fraction of tokens assigned to expert $i$ within a mini-batch $\mathcal{B}$, while $P_i$ in Eq.~\ref{eq:probFrac} denotes the average routing probability of expert $i$. $T$ is the total number of tokens in $\mathcal{B}$. -15pt

 -15pt

 -15pt